Steps to getting our WasteSorted

 - your school waste plan.

 WasteSorted Schools are acknowledged with a metal sign to display and yearly accreditation renewal stickers.
 You can renew accreditation annually via an online link which is emailed to the school’s waste wise representative at the start of the year.
+The accreditation renewal survey link is open until 1 December each year.

 The Waste Authority and Minister for Environment acknowledge achievement of five and 10 years of accreditation in November each year.